 Catalog Integration

-Status pages automatically leverage your existing catalog entities, eliminating manual component creation and ensuring your public status always reflects reality.
+Status pages directly reference your catalog entities, eliminating duplicate component definitions and ensuring your status page always reflects reality.

-Traditional status page solutions force you to manually create and maintain “components” that duplicate your existing service definitions.
+Traditional status pages force you to manually create components that duplicate your service definitions.
 This leads to drift, inconsistencies, and maintenance burden.

 • Status updates automatically when monitors detect issues